 North Range Behavioral Health - Where Hope Begins and Change is Possible

-Position Summary: Provide on-going assessment, crisis intervention, individual, family, and group therapy and case management services.
-Develop strength-based service plans, monitor treatment progress, document interactions and maintain electronic clinical records and other reporting data for individuals with mild to severe mental illness and/or substance use disorders.
-Coordinate with internal as well as external supportive services to deliver needed services to clients.
-Collaborate with clinical supervisor, other team members and psychiatrist regarding treatment.
+Provides on-going assessment, crisis intervention, individual, family, and group therapy and case management services.
+Develops strength-based service plans, monitors treatment progress, documents interactions and maintains electronic clinical records and other reporting data for individuals with mild to severe mental illness and/or substance use disorders.
+Coordinates with internal as well as external supportive services to deliver needed services to clients.
+Collaborates with clinical supervisor, other team members and psychiatrist regarding treatment.

 - Master's Degree in psychology, social work, or other behavioral health discipline from an accredited college or university required

-- Colorado clinical licensure in appropriate discipline preferred (LPC, LCSW, LMFT, LP)
+- Colorado clinical licensure in appropriate discipline highly preferred (LPC, LCSW, LMFT)

-- 0 years' experience required, 2 years' experience preferred
+- 0 years' experience required, 2 years' experience highly preferred.

 - Mild to severe mental health and/or substance use disorders/disabilities and the recovery process.